Thala254/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit - script that displays the contents list of your current directory

 2-bring_me_home - script that changes the working directory to the user's home directory

+3-listfiles - script to display current directory contents in long format